Leaders Logo

 Performance and Optimization with Lazy Loading

 Proper implementation of Lazy Loading can significantly improve the performance of an application.
-However, it's important to understand the trade-offs.
+However, it is important to understand the trade-offs.
 Below are some optimization strategies:

-• Use caching to reduce the number of accesses to the database by storing results of frequent queries in memory.
+• Use caching to reduce the number of database accesses by storing results of frequent queries in memory.

-• Consider using DTOs (Data Transfer Objects) to transfer only the necessary data, avoiding the overhead of unnecessary data.
+• Consider using DTOs (Data Transfer Objects) to transfer only the necessary data, avoiding unnecessary data overhead.

-• Avoid accessing navigation properties inside loops, using the .Include() method when appropriate to ensure that collections are loaded all at once.
+• Avoid accessing navigation properties inside loops, using the .Include() method when appropriate to ensure collections are loaded at once.

 • Performance tests should be conducted regularly to assess the impact of Lazy Loading on database operations.